Vlahaka/Nilogism/main_paper.md

 Purpose is the first concept that emerges exclusively from the most advanced recursive cognitive systems—such as the human mind.

-**Awareness + Identity + Cognition → (if recursive) → Purpose**

 ---

 ## What is Consciousness?

 **According to Google:**

-"Consciousness is our subjective awareness of ourselves and our surroundings.
+> "Consciousness is our subjective awareness of ourselves and our surroundings.
 It encompasses our thoughts, feelings, sensations, and perceptions, and allows us to experience the world and interact with it.
 It's essentially the feeling of what it's like to be "you".

-Here's a more detailed breakdown:

-> **Awareness:**
-Consciousness is fundamentally about being aware of something, whether it's an external object, a state of mind, or a feeling.
->
-> **Subjectivity:**
-Each individual's consciousness is unique and personal.
-It's the subjective experience of being alive and having a perspective on the world.
->
-> **Self and World:**
-Consciousness involves both awareness of oneself (self-awareness) and awareness of the external world.
->
-> **Mental Processes:**
-Consciousness is closely linked to various mental processes, including thinking, feeling, remembering, and making decisions.
->
-> **Not Just Awareness:**
-It's more than just being awake and responsive; it's about the qualitative feeling associated with being in a certain state.
->
-> **Multiple Levels:**
-Consciousness can exist on a spectrum, from being fully alert and aware to being in a state of reduced awareness like sleep or coma."

-### The threshold that separates humans from all other known forms of life is the ability to become a witness to one's own existence.
+*The threshold that separates humans from all other known forms of life is the ability to become a witness to one's own existence.*

 Humans possess **cognition**, the ability to *think*, to *reason*, and *to apply logic in overcoming obstacles*.
-> **But cognition is not unique to humans.**
+- **But cognition is not unique to humans.**

 It exists in varying degrees across other species such as dolphins, orcas, many primates, and even certain birds like ravens show clear signs of problem-solving and abstract thinking.